mwojtko1/cs-test-task/README.md

 # cs-test-task

-To run the program open command line and type: java -cp creditsuisse_main.jar Main path_to_json_file
+To run the program open command line in the directory that contains .jar file and type: java -cp creditsuisse_main.jar Main path_to_json_file